Visually Descriptive Language Model for Vector Graphics Reasoning: Related Work

 \paragraph{Visual shortcomings in large multimodal models.} While state-of-the-art LMMs achieve strong performance on existing multimodal benchmarks~\citep{vqav2, fu2023mme, llava, liu2023mmbench, yu2023mmvet, seed_bench}, which primarily focus on natural images, recent work~\citep{lu2023mathvista, yue2023mmmu, vlmchart, chart2023, hsu2022geoclidean, gao2023gllava} has shown that they struggle with charts, geometric diagrams, and abstract scenes.
 This observation aligns with recent studies investigating visual shortcomings in LMMs. \cite{eyes_wide_shut} suggests that current LMMs struggle with visual details because the image-text contrastive pretraining of the CLIP visual backbone does not encourage the preservation of fine-grained visual features, such as orientation and quantity.
 To address this issue, recent studies have either leveraged the mixture-of-experts approach~\citep{eyes_wide_shut, fan2024mousi, lu2024deepseek, jain2023vcoder}, incorporating various types of vision encoders, such as SAM~\citep{sam}, DINOv2~\citep{oquab2023dinov2}, or introduced auxiliary losses that emphasize local details during multimodal pretraining~\cite{mckinzie2024mm1, SPARC, villa}.
 In this work, we propose a novel perspective for addressing this visual deficiency in \imgtype with an intermediate perception representation.

 \paragraph{Image vectorization and program synthesis.} Generating vectorized or symbolic representations of visual concepts has been a topic of interest in both the NLP and computer vision communities.
 Recent work~\citep{vinker2022clipasso, sketch_representation, LIVE_vectorization, rodriguez2023starvector, jain2023vectorfusion, tang2024strokenuwa, xing2024svgdreamer, hu2024vectorpainter} has investigated generating \imgtype codes from raster images or text prompts.
-In this work, we focus on the reverse problem of understanding and reasoning about \imgtype as visual inputs.
+We focus on the reverse problem of understanding and reasoning about \imgtype as visual inputs.
 We find that \imgtype reasoning serves as a challenging testbed to evaluate low-level visual reasoning abilities in large multimodal models (LMMs).
-Although \cite{gpt4_analysis_sparks, svgllm, zou2024vgbench, qiu2024can} have shown initial promise in using large language models (LLMs) to understand the semantics of \imgtype codes, as shown in \S~\ref{subsec_app:remaining_challenges_of_raw_svg_repre}, they still struggle with understanding precise low-level details.
+Although \cite{gpt4_analysis_sparks, svgllm, zou2024vgbench, qiu2024can} have demonstrated the potential of text-only large language models (LLMs) in understanding the semantics of \imgtype codes, it remains unclear how to enhance the ability of large \textit{multimodal} models to process \textit{rasterized} vector graphics without access to the underlying code, which is more common in real-world scenarios.
 Therefore, we propose the intermediate \bl{} representation to further enhance low-level perception and reasoning, without sacrificing the performance of semantic understanding.
-This work is also heavily inspired by related work in neural-symbolic models~\citep{ritchie2016neurally_guided, wu2017neural_scene_derendering, yi2018neural_symbolic_vqa, mao2019neuro, hsu2024s, zhang2023editing_motion_graphics, alphageometry}.
-This paradigm aims to de-render visual scenes into structured representations, retrieve programs from input text, and execute these programs on the image representations.
-Instead of defining task-specific symbolic programs, we extend the idea to learning a task-agnostic visual description that can be directly reasoned about by off-the-shelf foundation models for task generalization.
+This work is also heavily inspired by related work in neural-symbolic models~\citep{ritchie2016neurally_guided, wu2017neural_scene_derendering, yi2018neural_symbolic_vqa, mao2019neuro, hsu2023s, zhang2023editing_motion_graphics, alphageometry}.
+This paradigm aims to de-render visual scenes into structured representations, retrieve programs from the input text, and execute these programs on the image representations.
+However, most neural-symbolic work can not be applied to recent LMMs and is limited to specific tasks.
+We aim to learn a task-agnostic visual description that can be directly reasoned about by off-the-shelf LMMs.